conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

 Validation will fail with these inputs:

-- `delete, compact` (Valid in Kafka but not allowed by policy)
+- `delete, compact` (valid in Kafka but not allowed by policy)
 - `deleet` (typo)

 #### Match

-Validates the property against a Regular Expression:
+Validates the property against a regex:

 ```yaml
 metadata.name: